fitzgen/rust-conf-2019/slides.md

 ???

 * "good artists copy; great artists steal"
-    * since we're just starting out, I'm pretty happy with "good"
+    * since I'm new to this, I'll settle for "good"
 * but I think the lesson here is to find inspiration in something and then try to copy it
     * this can actually be some plotter art made by someone else
         * maybe vintage plotter art from the 1960s
     * or it could be translating something that isn't related to computers at all into the plotter medium
-        * for example, the pattern of cracks in mud that's dried in the sun
+        * for example, the pattern of cracks on the glaze of some piece of pottery
         * or plant, flower, and leaf growth patterns

 ---